After an 8 hour sleep, staying awake for:

 Q: What happens if you stay awake too long?

-We know that long periods without sleep can cause problems with co-ordination, balance, sight, sound and comprehension.
+A: We know that long periods without sleep can cause problems with co-ordination, balance, sight, sound and comprehension.
 The longer you are awake, the worse the effects become, including hallucinations, microsleeps, loss of senses and total inability to perform any bodily functions voluntarily.
 You should only stay awake for a maximum of 14 hours at a time and should always get a solid 8 hour sleep when you go to bed.